Watch / Book Overviews / New Testament Overviews

 Mark

-The Gospel of Mark gives a thorough account of Jesus' life and ministry without making a clear statement about Jesus' identity, and this is intentional.
-Mark shows people, even Jesus' disciples, questioning who Jesus is.
-And the second half of the book provides strong evidence that Jesus is indeed the Messiah.
-Many Jews hoped that the Messiah would overthrow the Romans and rule as king, but as we read this book, we see that Jesus came as a servant to bring God's Kingdom.
-Despite his divine power, he sacrificed his life to save people from slavery to sin.
-The book's abrupt ending challenges us to decide if we believe he is the Messiah.
+The Gospel of Mark gives a thorough account of Jesus’ life and ministry without making a clear statement about Jesus’ identity, and this is intentional.
+Mark shows how people, including Jesus’ disciples, questioned if he was who he said he was.
+The second half of the book then provides strong evidence that Jesus is indeed the Messiah.

 9:32